 Mercy worked on a spiral and applied paint with a foam brush.

-I played with random designs (and used a regular paint brush).
+I played with random designs (and used a regular paint brush) for my yarn painting.

 It was a lot of fun!
 And freeing to paint as we went.
 Adding more glue-soaked yarn… Then more paint… Etc.